david-andrew-k/TDD_Junior_Skills_Session/README.md

 ## Using This Repository

+If you need some help setting up the project, please refer to the [Step-by-Step Project Setup Instructions](docs/ProjectSetupInstructions.md) or the [Project Setup AI Prompt](docs/ProjectSetupAIPrompt.md).

 The goal of this repository is to practice TDD principles by implementing validation logic for usernames and passwords based on the provided requirements.

 Requirements for Username and Password validation are provided in separate markdown files: